See Thailand Through My Lens

 To the people of Thailand — with all my heart, I thank you.

-Thirty years ago, I arrived in your beautiful country as a visitor.
+Thirty-two years ago, I arrived in your beautiful country as a visitor.
 I had no idea that this land would become my home — not only in name, but in spirit.
 From the very beginning, I was met with kindness, generosity, and understanding.

 Through years of joy and hardship, Thailand has given me more than I could ever return: a family, a sense of belonging, and the chance to rebuild my life after great loss.
 The compassion of ordinary people — neighbors, officials, colleagues, teachers, and friends — has shown me the true strength of this nation.